Police arrest bandit, recover 2 rifles in Kaduna - Newsdiaryonline

 Police personnel of Operation Restore Peace on Thursday arrested a suspected bandit and recovered one AK47 and an AK49 rifle loaded with ammunition in Kaduna State.

-The Police Public Relations Officer, Kaduna State Cammand, DSP Mohammed Jalige, confirmed the arrest in a statement issued on Saturday in Kadu.
+The Police Public Relations Officer, Kaduna State Cammand, DSP Mohammed Jalige, confirmed the arrest in a statement issued on Saturday in Kaduna.

 Jalige said the operatives on Aug, at about 11:50 hours, acting on credible intelligence, dislodged an identified kidnappers den at Galadimawa forest of Giwa Local Government Area.